Anirudh171202/Coronabot/chatbot/data/nlu.md

 - packages
 - recieve

-## intent:COVID19seeingcases
+## intent:seeingcasesrise
+- why we seeing rise cases
-- of COVID-19
+- why are we seeing a rise in cases of
 - we seeing a
 - in cases of
-- COVID-19
+- a rise in
 - seeing
 - cases
+- rise

-## intent:conditionsCOVID19what
+## intent:conditionscovid19what
+- what conditions kill covid-19?
+- what conditions kill covid-19?
 - what conditions kill
-- kill COVID-19?
+- kill covid-19?
--
 - conditions
-- COVID-19?
+- covid-19?
 - what